afbujan/driver_challenge/README.md

 How does the program work
 -------------------------

-First, this program assumes that there are no sequencing errors and that there are no reads nested within reads.
+The program assumes that there are no sequencing errors and that there are no reads nested within reads.

-These are the steps needed to solve the problem:
+The steps needed to solve the problem are the following:

  - Loading the reads and storing them in a dictionary
  - Creating a matrix of overlap lengths, which contains the length of the overlap between all pairs of reads in both directions